-fMRI Preprocessing and Statistical Modeling: FMRI data were first preprocessed using fMRIPrep 1.2.6 (Esteban et al., 2019), which is based on Nipype 1.1.7 (Gorgolewski et al., 2011).
+fMRI data were first preprocessed using fMRIPrep 1.2.6 (Esteban et al., 2019), which is based on Nipype 1.1.7 (Gorgolewski et al., 2011).
 See Supplementary Materials for full preprocessing pipeline details.
 We then used a lab-specific script that uses Nipype to combine tools from several different software packages for first-level modeling.
 Event regressors were created for each of the task conditions (Intact and Degraded for the auditory language localizer; False Belief and False Photo for the ToM localizer; see below for details on Experimental Task 1 and Experimental Task 2), and for the response period in the ToM localizer task.
-Each event regressor was defined as a boxcar convolved with a standard double-gamma HRF, and a high-pass filter (1/210 Hz) was applied to both the data and the model.
+Each event regressor was defined as a boxcar convolved with a standard double-gamma hemodynamic response function (HRF), and a high-pass filter (1/210 Hz) was applied to both the data and the model.
 Artifact detection was performed using Nipype's RapidART toolbox (an implementation of SPM's ART toolbox).
-Individual TRs were marked as outliers if (1) there was more than .4 units of frame displacement, or (2) the average signal intensity of that volume was more than 3 standard deviations away from the mean average signal intensity.
+Individual TRs were marked as outliers if (1) there was more than 0.4 units of frame displacement, or (2) the average signal intensity of that volume was more than 3 standard deviations away from the mean average signal intensity.
 We included one regressor per outlier volume.
-In addition, we included a summary movement regressor (framewise displacement) and 6 anatomical CompCor regressors (Behzadi et al., 2007) to control for the average signal in white matter and CSF.
-We applied a 6mm smoothing kernel to preprocessed BOLD images.
-The first-level model was run using FSL's GLM in MNI space.
-Subject level modeling was performed with in-lab scripts using Nipype.
+In addition, we included a summary movement regressor (framewise displacement) and six anatomical CompCor regressors (Behzadi et al., 2007) to control for the average signal in white matter and cerebral spinal fluid (CSF).
+We applied a 6 mm smoothing kernel to preprocessed BOLD images.
+The first-level model was run using FSL's (Jenkinson et al., 2012) general linear model (GLM) in MNI (Montreal Neurological Institute) space.
+Subject-level modeling was performed with in-lab scripts using Nipype.
 Specifically, FSL's fixed effects flow was used to combine runs at the level of individual participants.
-A subject level model was created for each set of usable runs per contrast for each task (up to 4 runs for SS-BlockedLang, and up to 2 runs for SS-IntDialog, auditory language localizer, and ToM localizer).
-Runs with more than 20% of timepoints marked as outliers were excluded from analysis (1 run of SS-IntDialog in 1 participant and 1 run of the ToM localizer in another participant were excluded for motion).
-We also excluded 1 run of SS-BlockedLang and 1 run of SS-IntDialog from a participant who reported falling asleep.
-Output average magnitudes in each voxel in the second level model were then passed to the group level model.
-Group modeling used in-lab scripts that implemented FSL's RANDOMISE to perform a nonparametric one-sample t-test of the con values against 0 (5000 permutations, MNI space, threshold alpha = .05), accounting for familywise error.
+A subject-level model was created for each set of usable runs per contrast for each task (up to four runs for SS-BlockedLang, and up to two runs for SS-IntDialog, auditory language localizer, and ToM localizer).
+Runs with more than 20% of time points marked as outliers were excluded from analysis (one run of SS-IntDialog in one participant and one run of the ToM localizer in another participant were excluded for motion).
+We also excluded one run of SS-BlockedLang and one run of SS-IntDialog from a participant who reported falling asleep.
+Output average magnitudes in each voxel in the second-level model were then passed to the group-level model.
+Group modeling used in-lab scripts that implemented FSL's RANDOMISE to perform a nonparametric one-sample t test of the con values against 0 (5,000 permutations, MNI space, threshold alpha = 0.05), accounting for familywise error.